Are you legal drinking age in your country?

 6

-Once the must is poured to the distiller, which is a typical hybrid wiring of the region, where it goes through a process of transformation of evaporation to condensation where The result is the birth of the purest essence of agave.
+Once the must is poured to the distiller, which is a typical hybrid wiring of the region, where it goes through a process of transformation of evaporation to condensation where the result is the birth of the purest essence of agave.

 The excess bagasse is used as fertilizer for future agricultural crops.